tlunet/collgen/grib/notes/rk4.md

 0 & \\
 1/2 & 1/2 \\
 1/2 & 0 & 1/2 \\
-1 & 0 & 0 & 1 \\\hline
+1 & 0 & 0 & 1 \\
+\hline
 & 1/6 & 1/3 & 1/3 & 1/6
 \end{array}
 $$

-where each line in the upper par correspond to a "node" solution $u_m$, and the lower par corresponds to a "prolongation"
+where each line in the upper par correspond to a "node" solution $u_m$, and the lower part corresponds to a "prolongation"

 ## Q-matrix form